 However, it’s also possible to get creative and suggest movement with a little blurring by slowing down your shutter speed a touch, so there’s no one right answer when it comes to shutter speed…

 The easiest place to shoot from is your own home, through a window.
 If you have the option of doing so it means you can bait the birds with seed and have them come to you.
-But if you can’t do that, head down to your local park with some bird feed.
+If you can’t do that, though, head down to your local park with some bird feed.

-Since you’re likely to be a good distance away from your feathered friends you’ll want to use a telephoto lens to get close in to the action.
-We’re using a 70-200mm lens, which gives us a little space around the birds, making it easier to track them in flight.
+Since you’re likely to be a good distance away from your feathered friends, you’ll want to use a telephoto lens to get close in to the action.
+We’re using a 70-200mm, which gives us a little space around the birds, making it easier to track them in flight.

-To attain a fast shutter speed the Nikon will designate a wide aperture to let more light in to the sensor.
-But sometimes, even with a wide aperture, the image will be too dark at fast shutter speeds, so you’ll need to increase your ISO to compensate.
+To attain a fast shutter speed, the camera will designate a wide aperture to allow more light into the sensor.
+Sometimes, though, even with a wide aperture, the image will be too dark at fast shutter speeds – so you’ll need to increase your ISO to compensate.

 Longer lenses are generally heavier, so to shoot for longer periods, simply rest the camera on something soft to avoid the lens barrel being scratched.
 A rolled up shirt or coat is ideal.

-Engage ‘group’ autofocus mode to give your Nikon a larger area to search for focus.
+Choose an autofocus mode with a cluster of AF points grouped together, to give your camera a larger area in which to search for focus.
 Enabling continuous autofocus also negates the need for constant refocusing with the shutter button, which speeds up shooting and increases your hit rate when the birds are out.

-Once the fast shots are nailed it’s time to experiment.
-Slow down your shutter speed just enough to blur the wings as birds land.
-You may have to lower your ISO accordingly.
-We used 1/100 sec.
+Once the fast shots are nailed, it’s time to experiment.
+Slow down your shutter speed just enough to blur the wings as birds land; here we used 1/100 sec (you may also have to lower your ISO accordingly).
 This creative use of blurring is quite flattering in the right situation.